uowaep/CubiQuake/README.md

 Everything pre r161 works now.
 Anything generated in r161 will be broken as the format changed without a version set.
 Going forward, backward compatibility should be maintained.

+r174
++ moving cubics are now rideable (player no longer slides off of them)
++ moving cubcs have limited push functionality with .pushvelocity
++ fixed some bugs with cubics removed via pushing/moving cubics
++ impulse 99, 100, 101, 102 can be used for testing movable cubics using MOVETYPE_BOUNCESLIDE behavior (99 pushes a block and sets as default movement behavior.
+100 sets a block as a rising Platform with pushvelocity, no bounce, and no gravity.
+101 sets a block as a Train that uses pushvelocity with no gravity.
+102 for Saiyan like action, using blocks with normal behavior, but with no gravity.
++ network objects can now use specific behavior when pushing another object, or when blocked by another object

 r172
 + the cq_lights_models values have been inverted so that 0 now represents engine lighting, while 1 represents cubiquake lighting